GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 Register your upstream API as a Service.
 For more details, see the [Gluu UMA Auth and UMA PEP service docs](/plugin/gluu-uma-auth-pep/#service-level).

-We are using `https://jsonplaceholder.typicode.com` as the Upstream API, it is your application which you wanna add user authentication and authorization.
+We are using [`http://localhost:3000`](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-api) as the Upstream API, it is your application where you want to add UMA Claim gathering authorization.

 Follow these step to add Service using GG UI